pablobiedma/TheBlessing_Barbershop/README.md

 # TheBlessing_Barbershop
-Website for barbershop in town
+I developed this Barbershop website template in HTML for a local barbershop in town called "the Blessing" You can find it online at: